stefanispayde/personal-portfolio/README.md

-My apologies!
-My site is under maitenance and I will have it back up in the next couple of days!

 Here is my collection of the few full stack apps I have built, along with a couple of my favorite games I made online versions of.
 Choosing how I wanted my personal portfolio to look was difficult.
 This overall design was going to show viewers who I was as a designer